razonyang/hugo-theme-bootstrap/exampleSite/content/posts/math-typesetting/index.md

 This theme supports [KaTeX](https://katex.org/).

+- When using a `math` [code block](#math-code-block), KaTeX is activated automatically (needs hugo 0.93.0 or higher).
-- To enable KaTeX globally set the parameter `math` to `true` in a project's configuration
+- To manually enable KaTeX globally set the parameter `math` to `true` in a project's configuration file.
-- To enable KaTeX on a per page basis include the parameter `math: true` in content files
+- To enable KaTeX on a per page basis include the parameter `math: true` in the frontmatter of the content files.

 **Note:** Use the online reference of [Supported TeX Functions](https://katex.org/docs/supported.html)